funkycoding/webauth/README.md

       username : 'Churkin.Andrey',  // required field
       password : 'myPass$1',        // required field
       domain : 'CORP',              // is used in the NTLM auth
-      workstation: 'CHURKIN-LINUX', // is used in the NTLM auth }
+      workstation: 'CHURKIN-LINUX' // is used in the NTLM auth }
   ````